 Default: BFD is no enabled for OSPFv3 instance.
+Command Mode: Interface configuration mode with it in best times.

-Usage Guide: Configure BFD for OSPFv3 instance on the specific interface which enable OSPFv3 protocol, BFD will inform OSPFv3 after detect link fault and OSPFv3 will deal with it in best times.
+Usage Guide: Configure BFD for OSPFv3 instance on the specific interface which enable s5(config-if-vlan50)#ipv ospf bfd enable instance-id 254

+OSPFv3 protocol, BFD will inform OSPFv3 after detect link fault and OSPFv3 will deal